cdapio/cdap/cdap-docs/developers-manual/source/overview/anatomy.rst

   - . . .

   Processing can happen in real time, where a stream processor consumes events immediately after they are collected.
-  Realtime processing provides less expressive power than other processing paradigms, but it provides insights into the data in a very timely manner.
+  Real time processing provides less expressive power than other processing paradigms, but it provides insights into the data in a very timely manner.
 CDAP offers Flows as the real time processing framework.

   Processing can also happen in batch, where many events are processed at the same time to analyze an entire data corpus at once.
 Batch processing is more powerful than real time processing, but due its very nature is always time-lagging and thus often performed over historical data.
-In CDAP, batch processing can be done via Map/Reduce or Spark, and it can also be scheduled on a periodic basis as part of a workflow.
+In CDAP, batch processing can be done via MapReduce or Spark, and it can also be scheduled on a periodic basis as part of a workflow.

 - **Data Storage:** The results of processing data must be stored in a persistent and durable way that allows other programs or applications to further process or analyze the data.
 In CDAP, data is stored in datasets.